StevenBlack/vocab/million-dollar-words.md

 To engage in a preliminary survey of something in order to gain information.
 This word was first a military term but has expanded to mean checking

 ### anything out in advance of doing it.
-You can recon-
+You can reconnoiter a parking lot for available spaces, for instance,
-noiter a parking lot for available spaces, for instance, before driving your car in.
+before driving your car in.
 It's pronounced REE-CON- OY-TER and can also be spelled reconnoitre (but that would be affected—see preciosity).

 ### recreant